-Crow’s Newspaper Directories of China (1): An Introduction
+Crow’s Newspaper Directory of China (1): An Introduction

 In 1931, Carl Crow published the first Newspaper Directory of China1.
 It was the first of a series of four successive editions of what was to become a reference book in professional circles.
 The directory aimed to fill a gap which was well-acknowledged by professionals at the time, namely the lack of reliable and consistent information on the press in modern China.
 Although it was initially designed as a guide for advertisers looking for the best advertising medium to place their products, its impact reached far beyond business circles.
 It became a standard directory not only in the principal advertising agencies but also in the libraries of many universities all over the world.

 In the directories, newspapers are arranged alphabetically by city, language and type of publication (periodicity).
 Each city entry is preceded by a short description of the city, its population and geographical situation.
 For each newspaper, the directory provides the following information:

 - Original name (in Chinese or other language) and its transliteration in English;

 - Type of publication (daily, weekly, monthly, etc);

 - Language (Chinese, English, Japanese, Russian, French, German, bilingual);

 - The name and address of the editor or publisher;

 - The number and dimensions of pages;